AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/08.protect-mail-activity/docs.en.md

 As a result, AdGuard can't work together with iCloud Private Relay and Mail.app privacy features:
 1. iCloud Private Relay is applied to connections at the library level - before they reach the socket level, where AdGuard operates.
-2. iCloud Private Relay uses QUIC, which AdGuard can't filter in filtered apps because HTTP/3 filtering is not yet available.
+2. iCloud Private Relay uses QUIC, which AdGuard can't filter because HTTP/3 filtering is not yet available.
 3. As AdGuard blocks QUIC, including iCloud Private Relay traffic - otherwise, ad blocking is impossible.
 4. When you use iCloud Private Relay and switch AdGuard into the "split-tunnel" mode, you can't open websites in Safari.
 5. To work around this issue for Monterey, we apply the "default route" rule.
 When Private Relay sees that rule, it disables itself automatically.